Phantonia/Krypton/spec/2_LexicalStructure.md

 0_b11010101
 ```

-Invalid in this case does not necessarily mean "Compile time error".
+Invalid in this case does not necessarily mean that a compile time error is reported.
 The last example for example is split into two lexemes: the integer literal `0` and the identifier `_b11010101`.

 ### 2.9.2 Real literals